Patricia Conde (Spanish actress)

 Patricia Conde Galindo (/es/; born 5 October 1979) is a Spanish actress, comedian, TV presenter and model.

+Biography

-She is the second of three siblings (Nacho and Rubén Conde) and she started to work as a model when she was 14 years old.
+Patricia is the second of three siblings and she started to work as a model when she was 14 years old.
 In 1999 she took part in Miss Spain as Miss Palencia and soon after, she started to work in television.
 She started to be known in the beginnings from her collaboration as a reporter in the TV show El informal.
 Since then she has worked in several TV shows.
 She presented Sé lo que hicisteis....

 In 2019 she replaced Silvia Abril in the TV programme Cero en Historia.